-Oakvale aims to provide students with a realistic experience of what being an animal keeper really involves to help determine if this is a career path you wish to pursue.
+Oakvale aims to provide students with a realistic experience of what being an animal keeper really involves helping determine if this is a career path you wish to pursue.

 What to Expect

-- Participate in duties that may involve unpleasant odours and/or getting dirty
+- Participate in duties that may involve unpleasant odors and/or getting dirty

 - Students will not operate any machinery and are forbidden to enter any animal enclosures unsupervised or without permission